 Tie a knot in the tails of the rope

-If you’re unsure that both ends are touching the ground or if you’re rappelling to the next anchor station on a multi-pitch, tie a knot in each end of the rope.
+If you’re unsure that both ends are touching the ground or if you’re rappelling to the next anchor station on a multi-pitch, tie a knot at each end of the rope.
 I like to tie a figure eight on a bight with at least a 4-inch tail.
 I like to leave a much longer tail after these knots if I have enough rope so that there’s rope to work with if something isn’t right at the landing.

 This knot ensures you don’t rappel off the end of the rope.
 Many unfortunate scenarios have resulted from climbers not tying knots in the end of their rappel ropes.
 Don’t become one of them.

-To complete a successful rappel, you’ll need both sides of the rope to drop cleanly down to the ground or next anchor station.
+To complete a successful rappel, you’ll need both sides of the rope to drop cleanly down to the ground or the next anchor station.
 Ensure as you rig your rope that there are no knots, tangles, or other obstructions preventing a clean rappel from top to bottom.
 If you hit a knot while rappelling you’ll end up wasting more time and energy fixing it while on rappel than if you fixed it before starting.

 In windy conditions, ropes can blow around and snag on various features.
 It’s usually better in windy conditions to saddlebag the rope as you descend or to lower the rope down from above rather than throwing it.
 Some people connect the ends of the rope to their harness so the rope doesn’t blow around and get stuck.